zapabug/ZapSliggers/documentation/docs/snippets/details.md

 The most likely culprits for incompatibility often lie in **incorrect relay inclusion** or **improper URI encoding**.

-1.  **Compare Code:** Please review the specific code block in `Klunkstr` that constructs the `nostrconnect://` URI.
+1.  **Compare Code:** Please review the specific code block in `Zapsliggers` that constructs the `nostrconnect://` URI.
 Compare it directly against the points above derived from `tvapp`'s likely implementation.
 Pay close attention to how the `RELAYS` array is iterated and how `encodeURIComponent` is applied.
-2.  **Test Signer:** If the code seems identical or the differences aren't obvious, trying a different NIP-46 signer app (if available, like Nosta or Finch on desktop/mobile, though mobile options are limited) is still the fastest way to isolate whether the issue is specific to Amber's parsing/handling or if the URI generated by `Klunkstr` is fundamentally problematic.
+2.  **Test Signer:** If the code seems identical or the differences aren't obvious, trying a different NIP-46 signer app (if available, like Nosta or Finch on desktop/mobile, though mobile options are limited) is still the fastest way to isolate whether the issue is specific to Amber's parsing/handling or if the URI generated by `Zapsliggers` is fundamentally problematic.